Cross-promotion and screen shots - could you be infringing copyright law?

 Businesses need to be wary of the possibility of infringement where they cross-promote Snaps.
 In addition to this, copyright owners should consider selectively using their rights to limit the dilution of their investment in their brand image on Snapchat.

-By Tom Johnston and Sheree Hollender
+Authors: Tom Johnston and Sheree Hollender